 Imports libvirt virtual machines into a KVM-RT configuration file.
 By default, all libvirt VMs on the current system will be imported, but individual VMs may be specified instead.
-Any VMs already listed in the KVM-RT configuration file will be skipped.
+Any VMs already listed in the KVM-RT configuration file will be skipped, unless the -u option is used.